anoek/webrtc-group-chat-example/README.md

 npm install
 ```

+Then change in `signaling-server.js` variables `SSL_KEY_PATH` and `SSL_CERT_PATH`
+to the full path to key and certificate of domain you are hosting this demo on.

-Then simply run the signaling server:
+And then simply run the signaling server:
 ```
 node signaling-server.js
 ```